costinm/ssh-mesh/docs/native_sshd.md

 # Using native ssh for mesh

 SSH has been used for secure communication for a very long time, including tunnels and remote file access.
+OpenSSH and Dropbear are good enough for small servers - including OpenWRT routers or small containers using SSH mainly for control and management.

 ## File access

-- create users like 'restic'
+- create user - $USER
-- create a dir, owned by root - /z/backup
+- create a dir, owned by root - $FILE_ROOT
 - create the home dir - owned by user, with authorized keys